2 dead, 5 wounded in shooting at Los Angeles park

 By about 7:15 p.m., the LAFD confirmed that two people had succumbed to their injuries, though it remains unclear if those who died were the ones in arrest.

-Witnesses said they ran from the scene in fear for their lives and the lives of the children who were at the park.
+Witnesses told KTLA that they ran from the scene in fear for their lives and the lives of the children who were at the park.

 “I was trying to get away.
 I wasn’t trying to see who was laying anywhere.
-I just grabbed the babies that I saw were scared, and we took off with the babies,” a woman named Sandra told Nexstar’s KTLA.
+I just grabbed the babies that I saw were scared, and we took off with the babies,” said a woman named Sandra.

-LAPD was on a citywide tactical alert due to this incident, added Officer Cervantes of the Los Angeles Police Department.
-On Twitter, the department confirmed that the incident was “NOT an active shooter situation.”